ryssbowh/craft-themes/DEVELOPERS.md

 ## Reinstall data

 If something looks off in the displays, you can always reinstall the themes data in the plugin settings.
-This will create missing displayers for all themes and elements (entry types, category groups etc), and delete the orphans.
+This will create missing fields/displayers for all themes and elements (entry types, category groups etc), and delete the orphans.

 ## Caching